overleaf/toolkit/doc/quick-start-guide.md

 - `variables.env` : environment variables loaded into the docker container
 - `version` : the version of the docker images to use

+## Selecting Overleaf Community Edition or Server Pro

+By default, the Overleaf Toolkit uses the free Overleaf Community Edition.

+Overleaf Server Pro is a commercial version of Overleaf, with extra features and commercial support.
+See https://www.overleaf.com/for/enterprises/features for more details about Server Pro and how to buy a license.

+In case you are a Server Pro customer, or want to set up a Server Pro trial instance, please follow the [docs on switching to Server Pro](getting-server-pro.md) before continuing with the next step.

 ## Starting Up